tmka/SpacePy/README.md

 * blas-devel
 * lapack-devel
 * numpy
 * scipy
 * matplotlib

-if you want a procedure, below URL can help yourself. http://memo.yomukaku.net/entries/jbRkQkq
+if you want a procedure, below URL can help you.
+http://memo.yomukaku.net/entries/jbRkQkq